 Overwriting is an easy trap to fall into.
 We are writers we want to create something beautiful, but the art comes in the selective use of color, the mastery of walking between what is there and what isn’t.
 Embrace the negative space.
 Keep your message clear and simple.
 This is key to effective communication.

 Example: I winced; heat rose to my face.
 I suddenly felt very awkward.

 Here the author shows us that the character is embarrassed, and then she translates the action and spoon feeds it to the reader.
 Trust your readers to understand typical body language.
 “I winced; heat rose to my face” works on its own.
 Don’t retell the story.
 This is like watching a movie with someone who has already seen it, and after every important part he asks,” Did you see that?”

 Example: She found his company most vexing.
 Vs. He was asking to get bitch-slapped.

 Both examples give the same information, but one of them sounds contemporary and the other sounds like it was written 200 years ago.
 Make sure your prose matches your time period, and if you are writing a historical, a little flavor is plenty.

 Mistake: Using contemporary concepts/ideas in a historical setting

 This mistake is so common I even see it slip through in published novels.
 We all remember the Orc shouting about meat being “back on the menu.”
 (Not sure how many cafés there are in Mordor.)
 Putting words or ideas into a character’s voice that don’t exist in their world makes the experience feel false.

 Fix: This sword hummed with a quiet power that raised the hairs on the back of my hand.

-If this were a contemporary, we could easily say “electricity” but in this instance writing out the sensation of electricity allows the character to accurately relate the experience using words and concepts that are familiar to a medieval setting.
+If this were a contemporary setting, we could easily say “electricity” but in this instance writing out the sensation of electricity allows the character to accurately relate the experience using words and concepts that are familiar to a medieval character.